Monday, December 22, 2025

 Smokeshow.
 Knob Creek rye, maple syrup, orange bitters, applewood smoke. $20.

 There's a famous maxim that you eat with your eyes first.
 Its truth has been confirmed by research for food, but it's true for drinking cocktails too, which is why skillful preparation and presentation like you see here is always so nice to encounter.
 This was very-similar to the smoke-shrouded Manhattan I was served at Lonesome Dove, only this take on an Old-Fashioned wasn't served on a platter.
 Instead, it was served to me on the bar with half of the drink in the glass, chilled by one of those Death Star-esque massive ice spheres, and the other half in a corked bottle that was filled with applewood smoke, which allows you to tailor the smokiness of your cocktail to your taste as you drink it.
-Not only does it look cool, attracting attention and jealousy from other bar patrons, but the drink itself was excellent.
-I've basically lost count of the number of Old-Fashioneds I've been served by now (it's #18 in all), but this was the first to have maple syrup, which was a why-didn't-I-think-of-that touch of brilliance and should be a serious consideration if you're making one at home.
+Not only does it look cool, attracting plenty of attention and jealousy from other bar patrons, but the drink itself was excellent.
+I've basically lost count of the number of Old-Fashioneds I've been served by now (just kidding - it's #16), but this was the first to have maple syrup, which was a why-didn't-I-think-of-that touch of brilliance and should be a serious consideration if you're making one at home.
 The bartender was on point too, which made the drinking experience all the more pleasant.

 The Crew